openedx/openedx-aspects/docs/how-tos/superset_jinja_filters.rst

                 # If you're not course staff on any courses, you don't get to see any.
                 return NO_COURSES

-Once the custom jinja filter is defined is necessary to register it using **SUPERSET_EXTRA_JINJA_FILTERS** in the config.yaml file.
+Once the custom jinja filter is defined, it is necessary to register it using **SUPERSET_EXTRA_JINJA_FILTERS** in the config.yaml file.
 It's a dictionary that expects a key for the name of the filter and the name of underlying function: